Wednesday, 25 January 2017

 You can learn a lot about someone by their home.

 When I walked into Grace Dixon’s house for the first time, it quickly become apparent that she was a woman with many stories to share.
 She is warm and hospitable, making me a cup of tea and finding some Scottish dog shortbread biscuits.
 When we sat down to chat, I asked her about the unusual pot on the table next to us.

 Her eye twinkled.
 “I bought that pot when I travelled to Iran in the time of the Shah.
 I went with a Canadian colleague at the time…”

 For every trinket scattered around Grace’s house, each is attached to a memory.
 Behind each treasure is a story.
-Having lived 95 years, many decades as a missionary in India, Pakistan and Bangladesh (formally East Pakistan), Grace was eager to share with me God’s faithfulness throughout her life.
+Having lived 95 years, many decades as a missionary in Asia, South Asia, Grace was eager to share with me God’s faithfulness throughout her life.

 Grace was born in 1921 and grew up in Dulwich Hill, the Inner West of Sydney.
 She attended a local Anglican church as a young girl with her mother.
 Grace was twelve-years-old when she made her own personal decision to follow Jesus.

 “Despite living in a loving home, I sensed that there was something missing in my life.That night I knelt by my bed and asked Jesus to be my Saviour.
 I did not fully understand all it meant but I sensed the presence of the Lord Jesus with me when I prayed.”